sthysel/fourier/README.md

 # Install

-To install pygame  Arch you need to install these dependencies:
+To install pygame on Arch Linux you need to install these dependencies:

 ```
 $ yay -S sdl_image sdl_mixer sdl_ttf portmidi
 ```

+Other systems may have pygame already, the setup below should install all dependencies.

 Now do `pip install -e .` in a virtualenv as usual.
 Type `fourier` to get the animation.